djhohnstein/GitSecrets/Readme.md

   -s SEARCH, --search=SEARCH
                         Comma separated list of search terms from regexes.py to search for.
 By default, searches all.
-Otherwise, can be one or more of: aws_secret_key, bindpw, ldap.password, LDAP_PASSWORD,
-                        System.Management.Automation.PSCredential, net user,
+Otherwise, can be one or more of: ConvertTo-SecureString, bindpw, System.Management.Automation.PSCredential, net user,
-                        ConvertTo-SecureString
+                        aws_secret_key, ldap.password
+  --ssh                 If -u or --user is passed, will clone repositories
+                        over ssh instead of https.
   -o OUTFILE, --outfile=OUTFILE
                         Outfile to write search results to.
 This is not used when -u is passed.
-Default is "search_results.txt"
+Default is "search_results.txt" -d, --debug           Turn on debug messages.
 ```

 ## Examples